 Through user testing, we found that GiveBox would be useful to both organizations and those donating to them.
 Organizations now have an easy way to manage their wish lists and get the word out about their needs.
 In addition, members of the community, like Greg, can discover new places to donate the things they no longer need.

 “We depend on community generosity to care for hundreds of homeless animals every year, and GiveBox makes it easy to navigate, post, and share the items we need.”

 Explore more of our work.

-Shifting complexity away from the user interface to enhance ability to perform missions safely.View Case Study
+Removing complexity from the user interface to ensure soldiers can quickly assess and react to threats.View Case Study

 Multiplying online transactions by replicating the exhilaration a user feels at a live sporting event and making it simple to place a bet.View Case Study

 Empowering farmers to directionally locate fields and telematically-connected machines using augmented reality.View Details